 Gifts By Bequest

 Gifts by bequest are easy to execute and, with Vote Smart's 501(c)(3) IRS status as an educational institution, you may receive a reduction in estate taxes.
-A gift by bequest might be worded: "I give, devise and bequest to Project Vote Smart for its general purposes all (or state fraction or percentage) of the rest, residue and remainder of my estate, both real and personal" or "I give, devise and bequeath to Project Vote Smart the sum of $_____ to be used for the general purpose of the Project."
+A gift by bequest might be worded: "I give, devise and bequeath to Vote Smart for its general purposes all (or state fraction or percentage) of the rest, residue and remainder of my estate, both real and personal" or "I give, devise and bequeath to Vote Smart the sum of $_____ to be used for the general purpose of Vote Smart."
 Your bequest to Project Vote Smart can take the form of cash, securities, real estate or other tangible personal property.